OzgurEmreUcar/GNOME-StickyNotes-Extension/README.md

 - Drag and reposition the note anywhere on your desktop.
 - Persistent saving of note content and position across sessions.
 - Toggle the note’s layering to keep it above or below other windows.
-- Add or remove the sticky note with a panel button.
 - Lightweight and unobtrusive.

 ---